 Open your doors and hearts

-Nearly 80 percent of the 500,000 international students in the United States would never step foot into an American home if it weren't for international friendship programs.
-Purdue University's International Friendship Program provides the opportunity for local residents to open their homes and hearts to international students and experience a whole new world.
+Nearly 80 percent of the 500,000 international students in the U.S. would never step foot into an American home if it weren't for international friendship programs.
+The International Friendship Program at Purdue provides the opportunity for local residents to open their hearts and homes to Purdue international students and scholars.